CHAPTER 21: Second Coming

 “Do you want to meet or not?”

-The next morning, they agreed on a location.
-He texted.
-“I’ll be wearing a Cubs hat.”
+They agreed on a location.
+“I’ll be wearing a Cubs hat,” he told her.

-So what if Sichet with his bug-eyed stare found out?
+So what, he thought, if Sichet with his bug-eyed blue stare found out?
 Their Pierre deal made feuding between them bad for business.

-Sick with his first hangover in weeks, he found Callie’s photo that the Saburian techies had given him and stepped out into sub-zero temperatures to ride the rattling subway.
+The next morning, he stepped out into sub-zero temperatures to ride the rattling subway to a cafe many stops away.
+Sick with his first hangover in weeks, he found Callie’s photo that the Saburian techies had given him.

 The snow was piled outside the cafe’s windows.
 A path through dirty ice had been shoveled.
 Escaping the bitter wind, Kochanski pushed through double doors into a cozy warm interior.
 A young woman waved at him to join her in a booth.